Think before you post a knife video

 Dear FMA, Silat and Edged Weapon Instructors,

-I am writing to all my fellow edged weapon instructors who have videos on the internet to ask them to remove any videos that teach or demonstrate knife attack techniques as a form or drill against an unarmed opponent.
+I am writing to ask all my fellow edged weapon instructors who have knife videos on the internet, for them to remove any of their videos that teach knife attack techniques or strategies specifically against an unarmed opponent.

-What I am talking about are those videos that show an armed instructor attacking an unarmed student with either specific target points on the human body or multiple finishing moves better suited for soldiers on the battlefield than civilian students who will face their local legal system after the fight.
+What I am talking about are the videos that show an armed instructor attacking an unarmed student with ambush or "Sucker Punch" techniques, or multiple finishing moves better suited for soldiers on the battlefield than for civilian students, who will face their local legal system after the fight and who therefore have very different "rules of engagement."

 Do you really need to show this kind of material to impress potential students?
-Wouldn’t they be more impressed if you show unarmed vs weapon techniques?
-Why then show material that the bad guys can use on innocents?
+Wouldn’t it be more impressive if you showed unarmed vs weapon techniques?

-So please consider the safety of your students, the general public and the reputation of the arts you love and remove any video that includes weapon techniques vs an unarmed opponent from your YouTube channel, Facebook page or any other public place where terrorists and other bad guys can see it.
+So please consider the safety of your students, the general public and the reputation of the arts you love and remove any video that teach successful weapon attacks vs an unarmed opponent from your YouTube channel, Facebook page or any other public place where bad guys can see it.

 You can have a right to do something, but it may not be tactically wise to do so.
 Why give up your element of surprise to a potential attacker?